-Missouri, Illinois, Kansas and Oklahoma Courts agree that physical and mental health of the parents to a custody case is put at issue.
+Missouri, Illinois, Kansas, Nebraska, and Oklahoma Courts agree that the physical and mental health of the parents in a custody case is put at issue.
 For this reason, a judge may order the parties to sign releases for their mental health records or undergo a psychological or custody evaluation.
 This can cause parties who are part of a child custody proceeding significant concern.

 The Relevance of Mental Health Records and Reports in Child Custody Matters